JeffGiroux/f5_terraform/Azure/Route_Server/README.md

 ./setup.sh
 ```

-You can also try to manually re-run BIG-IP Runtime init and force declarations to re-run, then login to the BIG-IP, enter 'bash' mode and run this command.
+You can manually re-run BIG-IP Runtime init and force declarations to re-run.
+SSH to the BIG-IP, enter 'bash' mode and run this command.
 ```bash
 f5-bigip-runtime-init --config-file /config/cloud/runtime-init-conf.yaml
 ```